aleppard/argus/README.md

 * An integrated thesaurus to handle synonyms, antonyms etc.
 * Ability to translate words and phrases.
-* Time conversion to other time zones including finding the day of the week that a date falls on, and finding the number of days until a given date.
+* Time conversion to other time zones including finding the day of the week that a date falls on, and finding the number of days until a given date, and converting from a Unix Epoch.
 * A "local only" search mode.
 * Cache recent queries and provide a "private" search mode to disable caching.
 * Direct links to websites or calls to external APIs for weather, currency conversion, crypto & stock quotes etc.